cristivulpe/sparki-remote-control/README.md

 ## Building the code
 ### Building the Arduino code
 Note that the development and testing have been done using a Windows 7 machine.

 1. Download and install SparkiDuino following the instructions available on [ArcBotics](http://arcbotics.com/lessons/sparkiduino-windows-install-guide/)' site.
 2. Import the arduino/bluetooth.ino file.
 3. Compile and upload your code to the robot (this assumes that the USB connectivity to your robot works).

 ### Building the Android code
 The instructions are specific to a Linux operating system ([Ubuntu 14.04](http://www.ubuntu.com/download/desktop) has been used in this case).
 The development had been done using [Android Studio](http://developer.android.com/sdk/index.html).

-1. Set the path to the JAVAe	_HOME:
+1. Set the path to the JAVA_HOME:
 ```bash
 export JAVA_HOME=<your JDK path>
 ```